AbhilashaxData/kolkata-air-pollution-dashboard-2023/README.md

 While I do not yet work with AI, I recreated the concept using tools I know: **Excel** and **Power BI**.

 ---
-## 📌 Data Source: Simulated real-world structure inspired by OpenAQ, based on 10+ monitoring zones in Kolkata
+## 📌 Data Source: Simulated real-world structure inspired by OpenAQ, based on 5+ monitoring zones in South Kolkata

 ## 📊 What This Project Shows